SaharaiR/DEV010-data-lovers/README.md

 ![Image 4](src/assets/Baja%20fidelidad_4.png)
 ![Image 5](src/assets/Baja%20fidelidad_5.png)

-      We combine the two low-fidelity prototypes to design the high-fidelity one
+ We combine the two low-fidelity prototypes to design the high-fidelity one.

   #### High-Fidelity Prototype"